-Your doctor may order this test if you have signs that your body's fluid level or acid-base balance is disturbed.
+You may have this test if you have signs that your body's fluid level or acid-base balance is disturbed.

-This test is usually ordered with other blood tests, such as a basic or comprehensive metabolic panel.
+This test is most often ordered with other blood tests, such as a basic or comprehensive metabolic panel.

-A typical normal range is 96 - 106 milliequivalents per liter (mEq/L).
+A typical normal range is 96 to 106 milliequivalents per liter (mEq/L).

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The example above shows the common measurement range for results for these tests.
 Some laboratories use different measurements or may test different specimens.

 A greater-than-normal level of chloride is called hyperchloremia.
 It may be due to:

 - Carbonic anhydrase inhibitors (used to treat glaucoma)

 - Respiratory alkalosis (compensated)